ahaseeb235/bootstrap-ah/README.md

 10. links that open in a new window
 11. added glyph icons
 12. hide elements on small screen "hidden-xs"
-13. Laebls - "label-success"
+13. Labels - "label-success"
-14.
+14. Modals - pop up for sign up

-Amazing stuff
+<h1>Amazing stuff!</h1>